Advanced-Computer-Lab-2022/Akwya/README.md

             - Filter out courses

 - Fullscreen mode
+- Email Handler
+     - Sends Certificate upon Course Completion
+     - Used in Recovery of Forgotten Password
 - Well Planned Information Architecture
 - Well-Formatted Content That Is Easy to Scan
     - Visibility